 They hit a stressful week.
 They get into a fight with their partner.
 They feel rejected.
 They have a bad day.
 They’re tired.
 They’re alone.
 The urge spikes, and the brain now seeks relief.

-If porn has been your go-to relief valve for years, you will find a workaround, loophole, a new source, or a device without the blocker—not because you’re weak, but because your nervous system is trying to regulate itself with the only tool it knows.
+If porn has been your go-to relief valve for years, you will find a workaround, a loophole, a new source, or a device without the blocker—not because you’re weak, but because your nervous system is trying to regulate itself with the only tool it knows.

 Blockers can slow you down.
 They can’t teach you what to do with the urge when it shows up.